 Job prospects Elementary School Teacher's Aide in Ontario

-Job opportunities for Elementary and secondary school teacher assistants (NOC 4413) are limited in Ontario over the next 3 years.
+Job opportunities for Elementary and secondary school teacher assistants (NOC 4413) are fair in Ontario over the next 3 years.
 These job prospects are also applicable to people working as an elementary school teacher's aide.

 Job opportunities in Ontario